qarnot/qarnot-sdk-python/doc/index.rst

 qarnot is a Python library designed to interact with |QarnotLink| cloud computing service.
 It allows users to launch, manage and monitor payloads running on distributed computing nodes deployed in Qarnot's digital heaters.

+You can find samples and detailed information on http://computing.qarnot.com.

 Reference Docs
 ==============